 Moving Forward:

-Implementation of Zone 0 regulations represents a proactive step toward enhancing community resilience.
-Homeowners will cooperate if there is good science behind the mandates and if there is flexibility in implementation that takes enjoyment and use of property into account.
+Implementation of Zone 0 regulations represents an importnat step toward enhancing community fire resilience.
+Homeowners will cooperate with these efforts if there is good science behind the mandates, transparency in the process, and if there is flexibility in implementation that takes cost, enjoyment, and use of property into account.

 join us